vern-crypto/crypto-com-docs/docs/defi-wallet/introduction/welcome.md

 ## Mobile applications

-You can integrate Coinbase Wallet into your native mobile application via the DeFi Wallet Mobile SDK.
+You can integrate DeFi Wallet into your native mobile application via the DeFi Wallet Mobile SDK.

 The SDK is available for the following platforms: